Number Formation One to Ten

-Learning to recognise and form letters is an important skill for pupil to develop in early childhood.
-The benefits of teaching pupils to write letters cannot be overlooked; the letter writing activity not only teaches the pupils to read and write letters, it improves their ability to concentrate, retain information and through verbal discussion will aid creativity.
+Most importantly, recognising letters and form letters is an important skill for pupils to develop in early childhood.
+The letter writing activity teaches the pupils to read and write letters.
+But also it improves their ability to concentrate, retain information and through verbal discussion will aid creativity.

 Each page of the workbook is designed using the tracker and dotted typeface.
 Three different point sizes are used to increase the levels of writing confidence.